 In serious injury accident cases, often there are parties to the accident who are unable to talk to police because they are tending to their injuries.
 Obviously, this problem is even more pronounced in wrongful death accident cases.

 I recently received a call from a potential client who forwarded to me the police report in this case that showed that she was undeniably the cause of the accident.
 The problem was that as a matter of physics and given the property damage, the accident could not have happened as the police report suggested.
 What did the woman who was listed at-fault tell the police after the accident?
 Nothing.
 She was airlifted to shock trauma.
 So the police officer listened to the driver that was there, accepted his story and then filed his police report listing the woman as the at-fault driver.
+We talked to the police officer and got the situation rectified but it took some work.

 The big lesson here for accident lawyers is to take the police report’s findings with a grain of salt.
 If you have a serious injury case, do your own investigation of the accident as opposed to making a decision on the case by looking at the police report.